2009 Philadelphia Eagles season: Week 15: vs. San Francisco 49ers

-Week 16
+Week 16: vs. Denver Broncos

 NFC East leaders for the second straight week, the 10–4 Eagles remained home for an interconference matchup with the 8–6 Denver Broncos.

 The Eagles jumped out to an early 10–0 lead in the 1st quarter, recovering from a quick turnover on their first possession.
 Philadelphia quarterback Donovan McNabb was sacked, losing the ball in the process.
 The loose ball was picked up by Denver's Darrell Reid.
 The Philadelphia defense was able to keep the Broncos from turning it into any points, forcing a punt, and scored on their next possession with a 2-yard touchdown pass to DeSean Jackson.
 Soon after, David Akers' 39 yard field goal pushed the Eagles' lead to 10, closing the first quarter.
 Denver answered with an 11-yard touchdown pass from quarterback Kyle Orton to wide receiver Jabar Gaffney, capping off a 12-play, 70-yard drive on their very first possession of the second period.
 Up 10–7, the Eagles immediately responded on the following drive as Donovan McNabb hit his tight end Brent Celek for a 47-yard passing touchdown.
 The Eagles forced another punt, David Akers added 3 more points on his second field goal of the day, and the Eagles' halftime lead stood at 13.

 Now down 20–7, the Broncos started the second half strong, forcing another Eagles turnover on the second play of the third quarter.
 McNabb was intercepted by Champ Bailey, setting up a 33-yard field goal by Matt Prater to reduce the lead to 10.
 Philadelphia's next possession gave them their largest lead of the game after Donovan McNabb found Jason Avant for his third passing touchdown of the day.
 Kyle Orton was then intercepted by Asante Samuel, and the Broncos' hopes of a comeback were fading away.
 However, Denver forced a 3-and-out, scored on another passing touchdown to Jabar Gaffney, and recovered the fumble by Macho Harris on the following kickoff.
 Orton found Knowshon Moreno for his third passing touchdown of the day, and, within two minutes, the Eagles' 17-point lead was down to 3.
 In the fourth, Matt Prater succeeded on a 46-yard field goal attempt and the game was tied at 27 with just over 6 minutes to go.
 After offensive possessions for each team, both ending in punts, the Eagles got the ball back with 1:41 remaining to set up a 28-yard field goal by David Akers, leaving the Broncos with 7 seconds of game time.
 Time ran out on the ensuing kickoff, and the Eagles held on to win by a score of 30–27.

 The victory, their sixth consecutive, boosted Philadelphia's record to 11–4.
 With the Dallas Cowboys winning their game against the Washington Redskins later that night, it set a de facto game between the two teams to decide the NFC East champion.